richardturnnidge/agon_snippits/README.md

 On the Agon, type `hexload vdp` to receive the transferred file, prior to calling the build script.

+Use: ** build.sh filename.asm **

 NOTE: needs `srecord` to be installed to use `srec_cat`.
 This is normally installed with `brew`.

+Needs to be in the same directory as the working file.

 ### sendfile.sh